 Prior to solo, students rehearse their first flight in a hang simulator from beginning to end.
 There won’t be any surprises when you take to the air for the first time and see the world from a whole new vantage.
 Solo day is the day we’ve been looking forward to.
 For us as instructors, it’s the most rewarding part of training.

 After solo day, pilot confidence will increase rapidly as we continue to refine take-offs and landings.
 By flights 7 to 10, your instructors will begin stepping out of the process and allowing pilots to progress towards totally independent flight.
-Between 12 and 15 flights, we’ll start thinking about sending you home to finish developing your skills on your own, but we’re always available to talk over weather and flight considerations as needed.
+Between 20 and 25 flights, we usually start thinking about sending you home to finish developing your skills on your own, but we’re always available to talk over weather and flight considerations as needed.

 Midwest Powered Paragliding